Casimir energy for spinor fields with $\delta$-shell potentials: Conclusions

 Nevertheless, the additional technical complications needed in our analysis are a price well-worth paying since we have found that the Casimir energy of the spinor field obeying matching conditions determined by a $\delta$-shell potential displays interesting characteristics that have not been previously observed in other spinor systems.

 As the first noteworthy result of this work, we have shown that for a given mass of the spinor field and radius of the spherical shell we have at least one value of $\gm$ such that the total residue vanishes identically.
 In this case, then, the vacuum energy is well-defined without the need for any renormalization procedure.
 This is important since the renormalization process for massive spinor fields in spherically symmetric systems might not lead to meaningful results.
 For instance, a well-known renormalization procedure in quantum field theory relies on the small-$t$ expansion of the trace of the heat kernel associated with the spectral function of the system.
 This expansion provides the large-$m$ behavior of the theory.
 The divergent terms, as $m\to\infty$ (the classical limit), of the expansion provide the counterterms needed to renormalize the physical parameters of the system.
-In the massive spinor case, the large-mass behavior of the theory is not simply given by the heat kernel asymptotic expansion due to the explicit dependence of the mode-generating functions on the mass $m$.
+In the massive spinor case, the large-mass behavior of the theory is not simply given by the heat kernel asymptotic expansion due to the explicit dependence of the characteristic functions on the mass $m$.
 For this reason the implementation of the large-mass normalization condition cannot be achieved analytically \cite{kirsten2001spectral}.
 Other renormalization processes also encounter difficulties since they cannot determine all the parameters of the theory \cite{elizalde1998casimir}.
-Therefore, those parameters that cannot be fixed need to be found experimentally.
-Unfortunately both the $\delta$-shell potential and the MIT bag are idealized models of spinor systems that are still far from describing a realistic physical configuration.
+Specifically, in the latter when both the interior and exterior regions are considered, two parameters, which cannot be theoretically determined, still remain in the model.
+These parameters must be adjusted numerically by comparing them directly to the actual physical system described.
+However, the model, as it stands, cannot be considered a realistic description of a physical system.
+This situation is similar to the one in which boundary conditions modeling a perfect conductor are imposed on the electromagnetic field.
+The perfect conductor boundary conditions are based on the notion that electrons flow on the surface in such a way that any incoming field is annihilated.
+However, this description still represents an idealization, since the effect of imperfect reflections is known to be large in experiments \cite{dalvit2011casimir}.
+Therefore, those parameters that cannot be fixed by the renormalization process need to be found experimentally.
+Unfortunately, very few systems exist in which the Dirac Hamiltonian is exactly solvable and, consequently, opportunities for an experimental determination of the unknown parameters are rare.
+In these circumstances, point-supported potentials, like the $\delta$-shell and the MIT bag, as one of its particular cases, become both theoretically and physically relevant: in fact, they are simple enough to be exactly solvable \cite{albeverio2005solvable} but involved enough to be able to describe idealized physical systems.
+Indeed, as already mentioned, within our model we are able to find configurations for which the above-mentioned problem regarding a meaningful renormalization does not arise.
+For instance, the $\delta$-shell potential defined in (\ref{eq:Potential}) can be used to model a class of \emph{impenetrable} short-range potentials by varying the relative size of $g_s$ and $g_v$ within the constraint (\ref{constraint}).
+Moreover, Dirac equation endowed with point supported potentials are particularly important in the description of two dimensional systems such as graphene in the field of an Aharonov-Bohm solenoid orthogonal to its plane \cite{jakiw2009}, magnetic Kronig-Penney model for Dirac electrons in single-layer graphene \cite{masir2009}, and other models of propagation of fermions in the presence of impurities \cite{guilarte2019one}.
+The results of this paper are, therefore, relevant for the analysis of the Casimir energy of fermions in the aforementioned models.